Kidkie/bx-dynamix/README.md

  * BX Dynamix v1 only works with one slideshow per page/post
  * Multiple slideshows are planned to be included in future versions
- * If you install BX Dynamix on your Wordpress site it will replace the gallery function with slideshow.
-Ie. default gallery functionality stop working.
+ * If you install BX Dynamix on your Wordpress site it will replace the gallery function with a slideshow.
+Ie. default gallery functionality will stop working.

 How to handle Wordpress default gallery option